tototomate123/tuwunel/docs/deploying/nixos.md

+_This file may be out of date.
+Please help us update it_

-# conduwuit for NixOS
+# Tuwunel for NixOS

-conduwuit can be acquired by Nix (or [Lix][lix]) from various places:
+Tuwunel can be acquired by Nix from various places:

 * The `flake.nix` at the root of the repo
 * The `default.nix` at the root of the repo
-* From conduwuit's binary cache
+* From Tuwunel's binary cache

-A community maintained NixOS package is available at [`conduwuit`](https://search.nixos.org/packages?channel=unstable&show=conduwuit&from=0&size=50&sort=relevance&type=packages&query=conduwuit)
+A community maintained NixOS package is available at [`tuwunel`](https://search.nixos.org/packages?channel=unstable&show=tuwunel&from=0&size=50&sort=relevance&type=packages&query=tuwunel)

 ### Binary cache

-A binary cache for conduwuit that the CI/CD publishes to is available at the following places (both are the same just different names):
+A binary cache for Tuwunel that the CI/CD publishes to is available at the following places (both are the same just different names):

 ```